Amended: A case against antidepressants

 In fact, studies have shown that whose who believe their depression is caused by a chemical imbalance have a poorer prognosis than those offered other explanations.
 They suffer more stigma and self-blame, have a greater sense of helplessness and hopelessness in their ability to recover, and are less likely to have faith in, and engage in, talking therapies.
 Significantly when one considers the suicide and disability figures, they are less likely to take action to change lifestyle or environmental factors, less likely to engage in developing coping strategies, and are more likely to use medication.
 In a country reported by the OECD to have the highest rate of youth suicide in the developed world, along with one of the worst rates of child abuse, this last point is critical.

-A 2016 analysis of the data produced in drug company antidepressant trials undertaken by Professor Peter Gøtzsche, director of the prestigious Nordic Cochrane Centre, found that antidepressant use doubles the risk of suicide and violence in young people.
+A 2016 analysis of the data produced in drug company antidepressant trials undertaken by Professor Peter Gøtzsche, director of the prestigious Nordic Cochrane Centre, found that antidepressant use doubles the risk of suicidality and violence [see Media Council discussion on this point] in young people.
 Pulitzer Prize nominated medical writer Robert Whitaker’s study of antipsychotic use found the drugs worsened long term outcomes and reduced life expectancy.

 Is it possible that there is a causal link between New Zealand’s high rate of antidepressant prescribing and our position as world leaders in youth suicide?
 Could the fact that Professor Gøtzsche’s research, which found the drugs damage the brain and impair higher cognitive functions, account for the disability rates that have mirrored the rise in antidepressant prescribing?
-According to New Zealand drug regulator Medsafe, the doubling of suicide risk is a well-known fact, and cognitive impairment is an acknowledged and often permanent side effect of a range of psychiatric drugs.
+According to New Zealand drug regulator Medsafe, the doubling of suicidality risk is an 'already known' fact.

 Embedded in our thinking about mental health and illness are notions of chemical imbalances, mental illness epidemics, and psychiatric ‘disease’: unscientific fallacies that are almost certain to escape scrutiny in the Government’s proposed review of the strengths and weaknesses of the current mental health system.